 In the following we’ll introduce the currently supported analysis types and their basic use cases:

-This analysis type is used to determine the displacements and stresses in structures or components caused by the applied constraints and steady loads – inertia and damping effects are ignored.
-A Static analysis can be either linear or nonlinear.
+- Static This analysis type is used to determine the displacements and stresses in structures or components caused by the applied constraints and steady loads – inertia and damping effects are ignored.
+Static analysis can be either linear or nonlinear.

-This analysis type enables the time-dependent calculation of displacements and stresses in one or more solid bodies.
-If the rate of application of the load is important, then a dynamic analysis should be used, otherwise a static analysis might be sufficient.
+- Dynamic This analysis type enables the time-dependent calculation of displacements and stresses in one or more solid bodies.
+If the rate of application of the load is important, then a dynamic analysis should be used, otherwise, a static analysis might be sufficient.

-The Frequency analysis type is used to calculate the natural frequencies of constrained or free parts and assemblies.
-Besides the numerical value of the eigenfrequencies, the results provide insights into the deformation behaviour of the corresponding eigenmodes.
+- Frequency analysis The Frequency analysis type is used to calculate the natural frequencies of constrained or free parts and assemblies.
+Besides the numerical value of the eigenfrequencies, the results provide insights into the deformation behavior of the corresponding eigenmodes.